Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 \subsection{Practical considerations}

 Theorems~\ref{thm:NNewton} and~\ref{thm:NNewtonSC} prove that the noisy Newton algorithm with $\eta=1$ converges quadratically to a nearly-optimal neighborhood of the target parameter $\hat\theta$ when the starting value lies in a suitable neighborhood of the solution.
-Figure~\ref{fig:log_gradient_comparison} illustrates this improved performance of (noisy) Newton's method relative to (noisy) gradient descent.
+Figure~\ref{fig:log_gradient_comparison}(a) illustrates this improved performance of (noisy) Newton's method relative to (noisy) gradient descent, applying both methods to data simulated from a linear regression model.